Man accused of drugging, sexually assaulting women at Nashville shelter for tornado victims

 According to an arrest affidavit, the two victims were sleeping in cots at the Centennial Sportsplex shelter next to 45-year-old Cory Sullivan.
 Police said he tried to befriend the victims first by buying them food.

-The document stated Sullivan grabbed both by the hair, pulled their heads back and forced them to swallow a suboxone dissolvable strip.
+The document states that Sullivan grabbed both by the hair, pulled their heads back and forced them to swallow a suboxone dissolvable strip.

 He was taken into custody and is being charged with two counts of sexual battery and two counts of aggravated assault.
 Sullivan is being held on an $80,000 bond.